babylonlabs-io/vigilante/docs/vigilante-setup.md

 ```

 Explanation:

 This error indicates that an inclusion proof for the BTC delegation
 has already been submitted to Babylon.
 It typically occurs when the same inclusion proof has
-already been submitted by another Vigilante operator,
+already been submitted by another Vigilante operator.

 Error:
 ```